History of makeup in Japan: Male cosmetics

 Among men, eyebrows, white powder, and Ohaguro had been used by court nobles since the Muromachi period.
 This type of makeup continued among the imperial family until the beginning of the Meiji period.
 However, as with the history of women's makeup, the influence of Westernization led to the demise of makeup such as white powder, eyebrow shaving, and Ohaguro.
 Instead of those practices, men began to pay more attention to beard and hairstyle because they wanted to show off their manliness as the government's policy of increasing wealth and military power spread.
 This is because they longed for Western culture and the beard was one of the parts that characterized the adult male.
 Thus, the way of makeup to make oneself look beautiful disappeared, and grooming to show off one's dignity and smartness became the mainstream.
 After the war, several cosmetic companies launched to sell products that promoted men's natural makeup, but they did not become as popular as the companies thought due to the rejection of the Meiji-period generation that put their importance on masculinity.
-One interesting trend, however, was shown up.
-Men paid attention to the fashions and unique hairstyles that athletes appearing on TV did.
-Therefore, they spent their time and money to become desirable looks.
-Furthermore, as women began to enter the workforce because of the law for Equal Employment Opportunity of Men and Women, conventional idea of masculinity was faded away.
-Instead of that, the time when men apply makeup for their beauty came back.
+One interesting trend, however, appeared.
+Men paid attention to the fashions and unique hairstyles that athletes appearing on TV wore.
+Therefore, they spent their time and money to obtain these desirable looks.
+Furthermore, as women began to enter the workforce because of the law for Equal Employment Opportunity of Men and Women, the conventional idea of masculinity faded away.
+Therefore, men began applying makeup for their beauty again.